Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 Dangling feet pull your lower back out of alignment.
 This Kensington footrest bridges the gap between your soles and the floor, using a foot pedal so you never have to crawl under your desk to adjust it.

-Features luxurious memory foam padding, height adjustment from 3.5 to 5 inches, and an angle adjustment up to 30 degrees.
-Uses the SmartFit color-coded system for personalized sizing.
-TAA-compliant.
+It features memory foam padding, height adjustment from 3.5 to 5 inches, and an angle adjustment up to 30 degrees.
+It uses the SmartFit color-coded system for personalized sizing and is TAA-compliant.

 The memory foam is a massive upgrade over hard plastic, letting you work barefoot or in socks comfortably.
 However, the 30-degree angle lock is notoriously weak and will flatten out if you push down heavily with your heels.